A powdered seasoning with a light yellow color, Aromat has remained an iconic Swiss product. Have you tried it before?

 Please note: In Spring 2018, Coop began offering an organic (bio) version of Aromat.

-3. A man named Walter Obrist, who worked for Knorr, first developed Aromat in 1952.
+3. A man named Walter Obrist, who worked for Knorr, developed Aromat in 1952.

-The Knorr company started in Germany, but moved to Switzerland in 1907.
+The Knorr company started in Germany.
+Then, it moved to Switzerland in 1907.

-4. Swiss Aromat is produced at the Knorr factory in Thayngen, in the canton of Schaffhausen.
+4. The Knorr factory in Thayngen, in the canton of Schaffhausen, produces Swiss Aromat.

-“Pflanzenextract” means “plant extract” in German.
-Knorr changed the name in 1953, one year after this product was initially introduced.
-At this time, the company also altered its form, changing it from cubes to a powdered seasoning.
+Knorr dropped this name in 1953, one year after the company initially introduced this product.
+At this time, the company also altered its form.
+More specifically, it changed from cubes to a powdered seasoning.

 6. Swiss people commonly use Aromat on their eggs, but that’s not all…

 I asked via Instagram about which foods people like to eat with Aromat.
-The most popular response was eggs, especially hard-boiled eggs, but here’s a summary of the other responses I received:
+My informal poll indicates eggs as the most popular response, especially when hard-boiled.
+Here’s a summary of the other responses I received:

 - A slice of buttered bread